aselshall/eds/HW/project.md

 ### 5. What is the link to upload the code?

+You can upload your code on Canvas, GitHub, or both.
+Please check the Data Availability (20%) criterion of the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50) for details.

 To upload your code and data to GitHub, follow these steps:
 1. Create a GitHub account.
 2. Upload your data and code to your GitHub repository.